hrjoshi1302/job-listing-ui/README.md

-# Job Card UI (React)
+# Job Listing UI (React)

-A clean and responsive Job Card UI built using React.
+A clean and responsive Job Listing UI built using React.
 This project demonstrates dynamic rendering using props and JSON data, along with a structured and reusable component-based design.

 ---